Aircraft Accident Investigation Authority

 This section provides information on the decision process for investigating aviation safety matters.

-The AAID is resourced each year to undertake a finite number of investigations.
+The AAIA is resourced each year to undertake a finite number of investigations.
 It is acknowledged, however, that an occurrence with a large number of passenger fatalities would represent a major accident that may require supplementary funding.
 When notified of an occurrence, an assessment of the circumstances is made to determine if a full investigation is warranted.
-Some occurrences may be subject to a limited scope, short fact gathering investigation.
+Some occurrences may be subject to a limited scope, short fact-gathering investigation.
 These short investigations are published periodically in Short Investigation Bulletins or Final Reports.

-The AAID will investigate when there is a high probability that it can advance aviation safety and reduce risks to persons, property or the environment.
-The AAID also monitors occurrence statistics to identify trends and emerging safety issues.
+The AAIA will investigate when there is a high probability that it can advance aviation safety and reduce risks to persons, property, or the environment.
+The AAIA also monitors occurrence statistics to identify trends and emerging safety issues.
 We review developments in aviation and identify safety risks that we believe the government and the aviation industry should address to reduce injury and loss of life.